infiniteflight/infiniteflight-docs/legal/safeguarding.md

 **Discrimination**

-The negative judgement of someone, usually based on their race, gender, sex, ethnicity, religion, or class, that leads to harm of a denying of opportunity.
+The negative judgement of someone, usually based on their race, gender, sex, ethnicity, religion, or class, that leads to harm or a denying of opportunity.